Anti-Serb sentiment: Nazi Germany

-Serbs as well as other Slavs (mainly Poles and Russians) as well as non-Slavic peoples (such as Jews and Roma) were not considered Aryans by Nazi Germany.
-Instead, they were considered subhuman, inferior races (Untermenschen) and foreign races and as a result, they were not considered part of the Aryan master race.
+Serbs, as well as other Slavs (mainly Poles and Russians), as well as non-Slavic peoples (such as Jews and Roma), were not considered Aryans by Nazi Germany.
+Instead, they were considered subhumans, inferior races (Untermenschen), and foreign races, and as a result, they were not considered part of the Aryan master race.
 Serbs, along with the Poles, were at the bottom of the Slavic "racial hierarchy" established by the Nazis.

-Anti-Serb sentiment increasingly infiltrated German Nazism after Adolf Hitler's appointment as chancellor in 1933.
-The roots of this sentiment can be found in his early life in Vienna, and when he was informed about the Yugoslav coup d'état that was conducted by a group of pro-Western Serb officers in March 1941, he decided to punish all Serbs as the main enemies of his new Nazi order.
-The propaganda ministry of Joseph Goebbels, with the support of the Bulgarian, Italian, and Hungarian press, was given the task of stimulating anti-Serb sentiment among the Croats, Slovenians and Hungarians.
+Anti-Serb sentiment increasingly infiltrated German Nazism after Adolf Hitler was appointed as Germany's chancellor in 1933.
+The roots of this sentiment can be found in his early life in Vienna, and when he was informed about the Yugoslav coup d'état that a group of pro-Western Serb officers conducted in March 1941, he decided to punish all Serbs as the main enemies of his new Nazi order.
+The propaganda ministry of Joseph Goebbels, with the support of the Bulgarian, Italian, and Hungarian press, was tasked with stimulating anti-Serb sentiment among the Croats, Slovenes, and Hungarians.
 The propaganda of the Axis powers accused the group of persecuting minorities and establishing concentration camps for ethnic Germans in order to justify an attack on Yugoslavia and Nazi Germany portrayed itself as a force which would save the Yugoslav people from the threat of Serb nationalism.
-In 1941 Yugoslavia was invaded and occupied by the Axis powers.
+In 1941, Yugoslavia was invaded and occupied by the military forces of the Axis powers (Nazi Germany, the Kingdom of Italy, and the Kingdom of Hungary).